sergeirocks100/GearStation/.github/CONTRIBUTING.md

 * Code where one line of code is split across mutiple lines (except for multiple, separate strings and comments; in those cases, existing longer lines must not be split up)
 * Code adding, removing, or updating the availability of alien races/species/human mutants without prior approval.
 Pull requests attempting to add or remove features from said races/species/mutants require prior approval as well.
 * Anything with code, sprites, sounds, maps, or anything else from Goonstation, or other codebases under non-commercial licenses.
+* Anything that relies on Extools, Auxtools, or any other BYOND version dependent external DLLs to function.
 * Code which violates GitHub's [terms of service](https://github.com/site/terms).

 Just because something isn't on this list doesn't mean that it's acceptable.
 Use common sense above all else.